Folliculitis, furuncles, carbuncles and abscesses are all discussed here.

 Folliculitis presents with a pustule or reddish inflammation around a hair follicle.

 There may be several spots of folliculitis.
-As the bacteria (mostly Staph. aureus) multiply quickly, sometimes the spreading of the infection can be a problem such as in bearded areas of males.
+As the bacteria (mostly Staph. aureus) multiply quickly, sometimes the spreading of the infection can be a problem, particularly when infections develop in the skin under a beard.
 Furuncles are acute localized reddish nodules, which are painful, and tend to occur in the neck area, the face, on breasts and buttocks.
 Often it starts as a pus blister (pustule), which then breaks open and discharges pus and necrotic tissue.
 If furuncles occur at the nose or the ears they are particularly painful.

-Carbuncles are larger and deeper than furuncles, but otherwise are found in the same areas and also tend to break open.
-Abscesses present as tender, swollen areas of reddened skin, which are hot and tender to touch.
-There often is a fever associated with it as toxins circulate in the system.
-If pus migrates through the circulatory system, there could be other new abscesses form in other organs.
-With a brain abscess there would be signs of a stroke (hemiplegia, with half of the body paralyzed) and with abscesses in other organs there would be specific symptoms in these organs.
+Carbuncles are larger and deeper than furuncles.
+They occur in the same areas as furuncles and also tend to break open.
+Abscesses present as tender, swollen areas of with red skin, which is hot and tender to touch.
+The patient often develops a fever as toxins circulate in the system.
+If pus migrates through the circulatory system, new abscesses form in other organs.
+With a brain abscess there are signs of a stroke (hemiplegia, with a paralysis of half of the body).
+When there are abscesses in other organs the patient develops symptoms in these organs.

-This is best complemented by oral administration of cloxacillin or cephalexin for 7 to 10 days to interrupt the cycle of reinfection.
-Furuncles and carbuncles are treated by incision and drainage.
-Isotretinoin (brand name: Accutane) is useful in severe acne cases where furuncles are frequently also found.
-Oral antibiotics as for folliculitis are often also given, but for more prolonged periods of time.
 A deep skin abscess needs incision and drainage by a surgeon.
-In a large abscess gauze packing or a surgical drainage tube may have to be inserted to allow the wound to heal by “secondary” wound healing (“primary” is direct closure).
+In a large abscess the physician inserts gauze packing or a surgical drainage tube to allow the wound to heal by “secondary” wound healing (“primary” is direct closure).
 Antibiotic coverage as above is given at the same time.
-Close monitoring of the blood tests and of the clinical condition for possible complications needs to be done (Ref.
+The physician has to monitor intermittent blood tests and the clinical condition for possible complications.
+(Ref.
 3, p.
 799 and Ref.
 2, p.
 460).